Assessing MDR in Alberta

 - Suggested layout for MDR area

-- MDR table top sterilizer checklist
+- MDR table top sterilizer procurement checklist

 - Manufacturer reprocessing information (Alberta Health)